ImplFerris/esp32-book/src/embassy/blinky-with-embassy.md

-# Blinking an LED with Embassy on ESP32 in Rust
+# Blinking an LED with ESP RTOS (Embassy) on ESP32 in Rust

 Let's re-setup the blinky project but with embassy support.